Places

 Marble & Shattuck Chair Co.

-Marble & Shattuck expanded its product line in 1910 from making household chairs to also producing office furniture.
-Marble sold the business in 1913.
-The company expanded further by contributing to the war effort in 1914 by manufacturing wooden aircraft propellers for military use.
+Marble & Shattuck expanded its product line in 1910 from making exclusively household chairs to primarily producing office furniture.
+During the First World War, the company contributed to the war effort by manufacturing wooden aircraft propellers for military use.
+As the company grew, sales offices were opened at Herald Square in New York City and near the Art Institute in Chicago.

-The Lakeland Freeway project took possession of the Marble & Shattuck property in 1947.
-The company moved to a facility in Bedford, Ohio.
-The freeway project demolished the Bratenahl factory except for a wooden garage building and lumber sheds that Bratenahl Village acquired as a service garage.
+During the 1940s, the company’s business declined.
+In 1947, the Lakeland Freeway project took possession of the Marble & Shattuck property, and the company ceased operation.
+The freeway project demolished the Bratenahl factory except for a wooden garage building and adjoining lumber sheds that Bratenahl Village acquired as a service garage.